MfN-Berlin/PDFExtractionTool/README.md

 To get an impression about how the output looks like, take a look on this <a href="http://liris.cnrs.fr/Documents/Liris-5791.pdf" target="_blank">PDF article</a> and the corresponding [XML file](/TestDocs/hms1_solr.xml).

 **Note** that the quality of the extracted information is dependant on the quality of the input pdf document.
-Furtheremore, the algorithms for keyword extraction and NER are not perfect.
+Furthermore, the algorithms for keyword extraction and NER are not perfect.
 However, they can be tuned to achieve better results (refer to the original projects for more information).